SamOBrienOlinger/PP4/README.md

    - Featured on all five pages, the full responsive navigation bar includes links to the Logo, Home page and all other pages.
 The navigation bar is identical in each page to allow for easy navigation.

    - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-Each page has a feature that tells the user which page they are via the specific page the user is on having the corresponding navigation bar option background highlighted:
+Each page has a feature that tells the user which page they are on via the specific page the user is on having the corresponding navigation bar option background highlighted:

   !["nav bar"](assets/README.md-images/nav-bar-highlighted.jpg)